 The control method used in this example was simple hand pulling of plants.
 Being a much smaller land area than the example above, this was a time effective and safe control method, not requiring the use of chemicals or other potentially harmful methods.

-The results, however, have been similar, with buffel completely gone from the front of the house.
+The results, however, have been similar, with Buffel